DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

 ## Introduction
-<a href="https://docs.rapid7.com/metasploit/modules#:~:text=A%20module%20is%20a%20piece%20of%20software%20that%20the%20Metasploit%20Framework%20uses%20to%20perform%20a%20task%2C%20such%20as%20exploiting%20or%20scanning%20a%20target">Metasploit modules</a> are software written in Ruby that the Metasploit Framework uses to preform a specific task.
-You do not need to be entirely familiar with this language to make a working module since Ruby is similar to other programming languages such as Python  you can often guess what a Ruby program does.
+<a href="https://docs.rapid7.com/metasploit/modules#:~:text=A%20module%20is%20a%20piece%20of%20software%20that%20the%20Metasploit%20Framework%20uses%20to%20perform%20a%20task%2C%20such%20as%20exploiting%20or%20scanning%20a%20target">Metasploit modules</a> are pieces of software written in Ruby that the Metasploit Framework uses to preform a specific task or function.
+You do not need to be entirely familiar with the Ruby programming language to make a working module as Ruby is similar to other programming languages such as Python so you can often guess what a Ruby program does.

-The first thing that you should know is what the different kinds of modules are, as each one gives them different sets of functionality.
-What type of module you define it as also gives us an idea of what it should be used for.
+The first thing that you should know is what the different kinds of modules are, as each one gives different sets of functionality.
+What type of module you inherit from also gives us an idea of what module should be used for.

 ## Writing Modules

 ### Different types of Modules
-There are <a href="https://docs.rapid7.com/metasploit/msf-overview/#:~:text=executes%20a%20sequence%20of%20commands%20to%20target%20a%20specific%20vulnerability%20found%20in%20a%20system%20or%20application.%20An%20exploit%20module%20takes%20advantage%20of%20a%20vulnerability%20to%20provide%20access%20to%20the%20target%20system">different types of modules</a>.
+There are many <a href="https://docs.rapid7.com/metasploit/msf-overview/#:~:text=executes%20a%20sequence%20of%20commands%20to%20target%20a%20specific%20vulnerability%20found%20in%20a%20system%20or%20application.%20An%20exploit%20module%20takes%20advantage%20of%20a%20vulnerability%20to%20provide%20access%20to%20the%20target%20system">different types of modules</a>.
 They and their characteristics are listed below.
 The two main modules we are concerned with are the Auxiliary and Exploit modules.
-This is because in our case we want to make both a DoS/DDOS and Exploit module for the vChat server.
+This is because in our case we want to make both a DoS/DDoS and Exploit module for the vchat server.
 * In the cases of <a href="https://github.com/xinwenfu/Malware-Analysis/tree/main/MetasploitNewModule">our Exploit module</a> we are going to want to include a payload to gain further access to the system so that it should be an Msf::Exploit class of module.
 * Then in the case of our DOS/DDoS module we would want it to be a Msf:Auxillary class of module as no payload is going to be used or needed.
 This is the focus of this post.